dachcom-digital/pimcore-toolbox/UPGRADE.md

 you need to check your previous installation before upgrading ([#15](https://github.com/dachcom-digital/pimcore-toolbox/issues/15)).
 - remove the `parallaxContainer` array element from `var/config/toolbox_configuration.php`, a new configuration element will be shipped via the default configuration.

+*Columns*
+We simplified the `scripts/toolbox/columns.php` and `scripts/toolbox/columns/column.php` file.
+If you've copied that file to your website folder, check the markup!

 #### Update from Version 1.5.0 to Version 1.5.1 and Version 1.6.0 to Version 1.6.1
 - CKEditor Configuration change: